-Because nearly seven out of 10 consumers say they take into account a restaurant’s family or child friendliness when choosing where to dine, according to National Restaurant Association research.
+Because nearly six out of 10 consumers say they take into account a restaurant’s family or child friendliness when choosing where to dine, according to National Restaurant Association research.

 “Parties with children under 12 account for $17.7 billion in annual restaurant spending,” says Ian Davidson, brand insight senior manager for C3, a marketing agency that specialized in children and family promotions.